mudspringhiker/externalMongo/exposeMongoDB.md

 Testing the connection:
 ![](./studio3T_testcon.png)

 If connection is successful, proceed to MAS installation.
 Otherwise, check the configuration again.
-IBM Support does not support configuration issues for externally exposed MongoDB instances (this doc is not an official IBM technote.)